FloRRenn/My-BTLO-writeup/The Report II/readme.md

 </details>

 ### Q6.
 In Coordinating & National SOCs model what are the 2 functions mentioned as Optional Capability under Expanded SOC Operations Category?
 (Format: Function1, Function2)
-Table 4 on page 74, it describes capability template
+Table 4 on page 74, it describes capability template:

 ![alt text](./imgs/img2.png)